joelpjoji-mns/kafka-ui/README.md

 * **API Documentation (Swagger UI)** - Access full API specifications via built-in Swagger UI (can be enabled via `SWAGGER_UI_ENABLED` variable).
 * **MCP Server** - [Model Context Protocol](https://ui.docs.kafbat.io/faq/mcp) Server

-## Personal fork: custom Kafka UI build

-This repository is a personal fork of [Kafbat UI](https://github.com/kafbat/kafka-ui).
-It is not intended to be merged back into the upstream Kafbat project.

-This fork keeps the core Kafka UI experience, but it intentionally removes upstream Kafbat organization automation that is not needed for a personal build.
-Official DockerHub, AWS/ECR, Helm, Maven Central, Discord, feature-environment, release-drafter, and Codecov-oriented workflows were removed because they depend on upstream organization secrets or infrastructure.

-### Extra features in this fork

-* **Dedicated Topic Download tab** – Export Kafka messages as a ZIP, one file per message, with filenames containing offset, partition, and topic.
-* **Advanced download controls** – Choose all partitions or specific partitions, newest/oldest windows, offset windows, timestamp windows, text filters, smart filters, key/value serdes, and output format.
-* **Download formats** – Text export, JSON metadata plus payload, or payload-only files.
-* **Dedicated Topic Upload tab** – Produce message contents from a single file, multiple files, or files inside a ZIP archive.
-* **Upload parsing modes** – File-per-message, text-lines, NDJSON, and JSON-array parsing.
-* **Upload safety controls** – Dry-run preview, parsed message limits, optional metadata headers, extra JSON headers, and key/value serde selection.
-* **Upload partitioning modes** – Broker/default partitioning, selected partition, random partition, or even round-robin over all or selected partitions.
-* **Restricted admin permission tolerance** – Optional Kafka cluster metadata calls are handled as non-fatal so topics can still load when some cluster-level admin permissions are unavailable.
-* **Custom UI polish** – Responsive layout fixes, horizontal topic-tab scrolling, dark-mode card surfaces, and readable helper text for the new custom tabs.

 ### CI/CD in this fork